-All ICF products in the footwear industry (adhesives, toe caps, counters, linings and stiffeners) comply with Commission Decision of 9 July 2009 on establishing the criteria for the award of the Community eco-label to footwear by reference to Regulation (EC) 66/2010 on the EU Ecolabel8.
+All ICF products in the footwear industry (adhesives, toe caps, counters, linings and stiffeners) comply with Commission Decision of 9 July 2009 on establishing the criteria for the award of the Community eco-label to footwear by reference to Regulation (EC) 66/2010 on the EU Ecolabel.
 As required by European legislation, all ICF products do not contain the following substances: chromium VI, arsenic, cadmium, lead, free formaldehyde, pentachlorophenol and azo dyes.
 This allows shoe manufacturers to apply for the ecolabel for footwear provided that all other raw materials used comply with the Community standard.

 For years ICF has been committed to the production of adhesives with reduced environmental impact, gradually moving from solvent-based adhesives to water-based and solvent free adhesives.
 The Group identified in the latter the turning point for a real environmental commitment by challenging prejudices and working methods and technologies consolidated over time, developing new formulations of water-based and solvent free adhesives to replace the classic solvent based ones.
-In addition to a reduced environmental impact and unchanged product performance, these adhesives also ensure the absence of risks in the handling of raw materials as well as in the use of the adhesive and in the use of the product by the end user.
+In addition to a reduced environmental impact and unchanged product performance, these adhesives also ensure the absence of risks in the handling of raw materials as well as in using the adhesive and using the product by the end user.
+With the aim of significantly increasing the production of environmentally friendly adhesives, in December 2020 the Group launched an investment plan of about € 1 million for the installation of a pilot plant and a production plant.